chenwt/BioTK/doc/sphinx/install.rst

     git clone git@bitbucket.org:wrenlab/BioTK.git
     cd BioTK

-You will need to ensure that you have Python version 3.2 or greater installed, as well as the binary dependencies specified in the binary-dependencies.txt file.
-The steps for doing this will vary according to your distribution.
-Next,
+You will need to ensure that you have Python version 3.2 or greater installed.
+Also, the binary dependencies specified in the binary-dependencies.txt must be installed and on your PATH.

-run:
+Next, run:

 .. code-block:: bash